ambarishroytech/node_poc/README.md

      ```

 4. **Set up the database:**
-   - Create a database using your preferred SQL server.
+   - Create a SQL server database.
    - Run the SQL script in `db_scripts/schema.sql` to create the required tables and stored procedures.

 5. **(Optional) Configure logging:**